sushisuj/union_shop/prompt.md

 - Private Notes: Inline search bars can be toggled with a boolean flag and AnimatedContainer; remember to dispose the TextEditingController and clear it when hiding the bar so future filtering logic starts fresh.

-20. I want the new collapsible search bar on the home page to actually search across every product.
+20. I want the new collapsible search bar to actually search across every product.
 As I type (e.g., “fleece”), show matching products in a dropdown panel directly under the search bar, and let me tap a result to navigate to that product page.
 Keep the filtering logic scoped to HomeScreen for now.

 - Explanation of Generation: Added a master _allProducts list and _filtered results inside HomeScreen, wired _onSearchChanged to lowercase-filter titles, and rendered a dropdown ListView beneath the expanded search bar showing matches.
 Selecting a result navigates to ProductPage with the tapped product’s data, clears the query, and collapses the bar.